rakaly/blog/content/calculating-eu4-province-terrain/index.md

 The solution is to ignore all pixels in a province's area that are part of a river.
 I use the following RGB triplets in `rivers.bmp` to know if a pixel is a river:

 ```
-(0, 200, 255) => true,
+(0, 200, 255) => true, // Bahawalpur (4508)
 (0, 100, 255) => true,
-(0, 0, 200) => true,
+(0, 0, 200) => true, // Qos (360)
-(0, 225, 255) => true,
 (0, 150, 255) => true,
+(0, 225, 255) => false, // Bregenz (4710)
 _ => false,
 ```

+The code comments indicate which provinces would see their terrain change if the the logic was flipped, so be careful to not count all rivers.
+You can see above that I marked some blue pixels as not rivers, else they will flip some provinces to a different terrain.
+For instance, we need Bregenz (4710) to be mountains and not hills.
+If we included the river, it would be marked as hills.

+{{< sfffig src="bregenz.png" caption="Omit certain rivers from consideration like in Bregenz" >}}

-The first question to answer is, does taking into account rivers affect our other test cases?
+The next question to answer is, does taking into account rivers affect our other test cases?
 The good news is that there are no rivers in Djerba (2954), so the lowest terrain index in a tie still takes precedent.
 And taking the combined terrain is still used over the single most dominant.

 Looking over the provinces, I stumbled upon Tzotzil (4585) which has both grasslands (0) and hills (1) tied, so one would expect the province to be grasslands.
 What terrain does EU4 assign it?
 Jungle.
 How is this possible?
 Trees.